Roberto Cintli Rodríguez

-Rodriguez supported students and spoke out at protests, governing board meetings, and other public hearings against the passing of Arizona House Bill 2281 led by Tom Horne, which banned the Mexican American Studies Department Programs and banned and confiscated books on Chicano history, critical race theory, and decoloniality in the Tucson Unified School District.
+Rodriguez supported students and spoke out at protests, governing board meetings, and other public hearings against the passing of Arizona House Bill 2281 led by Tom Horne, which banned the Mexican American Studies Department Programs and banned and confiscated books on Chicano and Indigenous People's history, critical race theory, and decoloniality in the Tucson Unified School District.
 He was arrested with local high school and college students the day the anti-Mexican-American studies legislation was signed into law.
 In response, Rodriguez stated that the ban was evidence that only "Greco-Roman Knowledge" was allowed in Arizona Schools and "that Indigenous peoples and Indigenous knowledge" have been "outlawed once again."
 Rodriguez was attacked by the far-right for his vocal support of the Mexican American Studies Department Programs, which included a threat on his life.

-Rodríguez worked for over ten years with colleague Patrisia Gonzales on a syndicated column entitled "Column of the Americas" and have many joint publications together.
+Rodríguez worked for over ten years with colleague Patrisia Gonzales, who he was married to for 19 years, on a syndicated column entitled "Column of the Americas" and have many joint publications together.
 Their work was jointly celebrated in 2014.
 Gonzales also authored the foreword of Rodríguez's 2019 book.

+Rodríguez died from heart failure in Mexico, on 31 July 2023, at the age of 69.
+In the three years before his death, he lived in Teotihuacan.
+He was survived by Gonzales and five brothers.